Kevin Loughery: Professional basketball

-Loughery spent 11 seasons in the National Basketball Association (1962–1973), almost nine of them with the Baltimore Bullets.
+Playing career

+Detroit Pistons and Baltimore Bullets

+The Detroit Pistons selected Loughery in the second round of the 1962 NBA draft (13th overall).
+Loughery spent 11 seasons in the NBA (1962–1973), playing for the Pistons, the Bullets, and the Philadelphia 76ers, almost nine of them with the Bullets.
+After spending 1962-63 with the Pistons, Detroit traded him early in the 1963-64 season to the Bullets for Larry Staverman.
+As a rookie in Detroit, he averaged less than 15 minutes a game, with a scoring average below seven points.
+He played in only one game for the Pistons the following season before the trade.

+Loughery credits former Bullets, and Naismith Hall of Fame, coach Bobby "Slick" Leonard with giving Loughery a chance to prove himself in the NBA.
+During his tenure with the Bullets, playing shooting guard, Loughery averaged 16.6 points and over 31 minutes per game.
+In the 1965 playoffs against the St. Louis Hawks, he averaged 21.8 points, 5.3 rebounds and four assists.

+His best scoring seasons came in 1968-69 (22.6) and 1969-70 (21.9), teaming in Baltimore's backcourt with future Hall of Famer Earl Monroe.
+Playing with two more future Hall of Famers, Wes Unseld and Gus Johnson, his Bullets teams reached the playoffs from 1969-1971.
+In the 1969 playoffs against the New York Knicks, he averaged 20.3 points, 4.5 rebounds and 5.3 assists; and in the 1971 playoffs against the 76ers, he averaged 19.6 points and five assists.

+Philadelphia 76ers

 He was traded along with Fred Carter from the Bullets to the Philadelphia 76ers for Archie Clark, a 1973 second-round selection (19th overall–Louie Nelson) and cash on October 17, 1971.
 His head coaching career began when he replaced Roy Rubin as player-coach of a 76ers team that was 4–47 on January 23, 1973.
 He received a player-coach contract which included an offer to continue in that capacity for two more years beyond the balance of that season.
 The team slightly improved under Loughery, posting a 5–26 record for the remainder of the season.
 He declined the offer to stay with the 76ers and was eventually replaced by Gene Shue on June 15, 1973.